jge162/verilog_compiler/.github/contributing.md

-# Contributing to Action-workflows
+# Contributing to Verilog-Compiler:

-Thank you for your interest in contributing to Action-workflows Project!
+Thank you for your interest in contributing to Verilog-Compiler Project!
 We welcome contributions from the community, and we want to make the process as smooth and transparent as possible.

 ## How to Contribute